1980s in music: Electronic

 In the 1980s, dance music records made using only electronic instruments became increasingly popular, largely influenced by the electronic music of Kraftwerk and 1970s disco music.
 Such music was originally born of and popularized via regional nightclub scenes in the 1980s and became the predominant type of music played in discothèques as well as the rave scene.

 House music is a style of electronic dance music which originated in Chicago, Illinois, in the early 1980s.
 House music was strongly influenced by elements of soul- and funk-infused varieties of disco.
 Club play from pioneering DJs like Ron Hardy and Lil Louis, local dance music record shops, and the popular Hot Mix 5 shows on radio station WBMX-FM helped popularize house music in Chicago and among visiting DJs & producers from Detroit.
 Trax Records and DJ International Records, local labels with wider distribution, helped popularize house music outside of Chicago.
-It eventually reached Europe before becoming infused in mainstream pop & dance music worldwide during the 1990s.
+It eventually reached Europe before becoming infused in mainstream pop and dance music worldwide during the 1990s.

 It has been widely cited that the initial blueprint for techno was developed during the mid-1980s in Detroit, Michigan, by Juan Atkins, Kevin Saunderson, Derrick May (the so-called "Belleville Three"), and Eddie Fowlkes, all of whom attended school together at Belleville High, near Detroit.
 Though initially conceived as party music that was played on daily mixed radio programs and played at parties given by cliquish, Detroit high school clubs, it has grown to be a global phenomenon.